-While depression may be caused by other contributing factors, a TBI can increase the risk of developing it.
-This effect can interfere with daily activities and life as a whole, but fortunately there are ways to overcome it.
+While depression may be caused by various contributing factors, a TBI can increase the risk of developing it.
+After sustaining a traumatic brain injury there is no determined timeline on when symptoms of depression may arise.
+However, the resulting effects of depression can interfere with daily activities and life as a whole, but fortunately there are ways to overcome it.
+For this reason, it is important to be able to recognize the signs and symptoms of depression in yourself or a loved one.

 This article will discuss the connection between brain injury and depression, exploring the causes, symptoms, and most effective treatments.

-What Causes Depression After Brain Injury?
+What Causes Depression After TBI?

 While the exact cause of depression after brain injury depends upon the unique circumstances of every survivor, scientists have identified a few contributing factors, which include: